nagyrobi/hikvision_nvr_rename_mux/README.md

 Two bash scripts for working with `.mp4` files exported from a **Hikvision NVR** via its web interface (usually via the "Download by File" functionality, saving the files one by one).

 The NVR gives files names like `00000001242000000.mp4` — numeric identifiers that do not sort into correct chronological order and carry no human-readable timestamp.
-The files experience playback issues with certan third party players, remuxing them is recommended for smooth playback.
+The files experience playback issues with certain third party players, remuxing them is recommended for smooth playback.

 ---